michielvha/landingzone-azure/SETUP_GUIDE.md

-# Azure Landing Zone with Terraform Cloud - Complete Setup Guide
+# Azure Landing Zone with Terraform Cloud - Setup Guide

-This guide walks you through setting up Azure workload identity federation with Terraform Cloud from scratch.
+This guide walks you through setting up Azure workload identity federation with Terraform Cloud using only Terraform and Azure CLI.

 ## Overview